 Let’s focus on forage, on how best to manage water so that it is spectacularly productive.
-One of the best outcomes of good management, a side benefit, is that your water ends up being clear and healthy too.
+One of the best outcomes of good management is that your water ends up being clear and healthy too.
 Safe for the kids to play in.

 Here’s a few of the systems we’ve gone with at our place.
 There’s never enough space or time for all the details, but I bet there’s enough here to help you come up with your own variations.

-I typically use three cloverleaf minnow traps for the harvest.
-Traps are set and checked daily in May, September and October.
+We typically use three cloverleaf minnow traps for the harvest.
+Setting and checking of traps occur daily in May, September and October.
 Fatheads make up 250 pounds of the total, stickleback about 90, and crawfish about 60 pounds.
 We are going into our fourth year of hitting this level of harvest.

 Fish Harvest…A Primary Strategy

 In combination, these actions contribute to maintenance of a healthy yellow perch forage base in the lake.
-A slot limit harvest program is also employed on Fish Fry, with a focus on non-harvest of large female perch, which can generate as many as 65,000 eggs each, when compared to one-tenth that number associated with two- or three-year-old fish.
-Most of the fatheads/stickleback/crawfish from Minnow Pond also go into Fish Fry, but the fatheads are such a vulnerable prey, so easy to catch, we aren’t certain they sustain and breed in the lake…yet.
-Crawfish do sustain, and now contribute nicely to the lake’s forage base.
+At Fish Fry, we employ a slot limit harvest program, with a focus on non-harvest of large female perch.
+These female perch can generate as many as 65,000 eggs each, when compared to one-tenth that number associated with two- or three-year-old fish.
+Most of the fatheads, stickleback and crawfish from Minnow Pond also go into Fish Fry, but the fatheads are such a vulnerable prey, so easy to catch, we aren’t certain they sustain and breed in the lake…yet.
+We do know the crawfish sustain and now contribute nicely to the lake’s forage base.

 A similar strategy has been employed to enhance growth of largemouth bass in other settings and could possibly be applied on Fish Fry.
 Since our focus is more associated with yellow perch, due to its unique phosphorus-cycling characteristic, we are likely to stay focused on them.
 It’s noteworthy, however, that only a handful of fish species have been tested for phosphorus accumulation, and there could be other meritorious species to consider.

 Crawfish also exemplify this.
 In early winter dense bottom water is still charged with dissolved oxygen, typically in the 7-9 mg/L range.
-Numerous crawfish can be found at depth at that point.
-As winter progresses, dissolved oxygen levels shift downward, and the crawfish are forced into shallower settings.
-While the temperature differential favors deeper water at approximately 39 degrees F, compared to 33 degrees above, dissolved oxygen levels trump temperature and the crawfish are forced upwards in order to breathe.
+At that point, numerous crawfish exist at depth.
+As winter progresses, dissolved oxygen levels shift downward, forcing the crawfish into shallower settings.
+The deeper was is actually warmer, at 39 degrees F, and thus preferential to the crawfish.
+However, the low dissolved oxygen levels trump temperature and force the crawfish upwards, into the colder 33 degree F water, in order to breathe.

 Maintaining suitable DO levels top to bottom could resolve this and would also likely result in temperature homogenization.
 This is a stewardship strategy worthy of future research, but is particularly challenging in a highly variable depth-profile setting like Fish Fry Lake.

 Crawfish are like bullfrog tadpoles in that they are a primary consumer of periphyton.
 Other advantages are that crawfish are versatile consumers and will also eat dead organic matter like fish.
 They are palatable to many game fish, including perch, black crappie, largemouth bass and channel catfish.
-Another benefit is that fish that eat crawfish are typically considered really tasty by humans.
+Another benefit is that humans often consider fish that eat crawfish to be really tasty.

 The system pictured below provides crawfish with periphyton, and essentially a ladder allowing them to readily access both, a preferred dissolved oxygen level and potentially, a preferred temperature zone.
 The matrix contained within the net tube provides concentrated surface area upon which biofilm develops, which in turn is the base for periphyton which crawfish eat.
 It also provides countless apertures within which the crawfish achieve both security and passage.
 The plant roots are another crawfish food in and of themselves.
 We are exploring just what plant roots work best for crawfish.